HydraDragonAntivirus/HydraDragonAntivirus/README.md

 You need stop clamd manually after close this program For more protection for Windows please install MBRFilter at mbrfilter folder Don't quarantine any files during the scan or delete.
+To avoid crashes pause or stop scan while scan is running at scan manager screen.